HectorA15/Duality/README.md

+## What It does?
-This is a program I made along github Copilot for a class project and learning how to create UI
+Duealiy it's a graphic calculator that I made for a class in my University.
+I used help from Github Copilot to understand and learn how to use CSS and JavaFX